MVP-Harry/Odyssey/Technical Specifications.md

 * Odyssey uses the [negamax](https://www.chessprogramming.org/Negamax) framework to implement alpha-beta
 * A quiescence search is implemented to stabilize alpha-beta and avoid any "horizon effect" (the case when the engine stops one move early and falsely evaluates a position)
 * Move ordering.
 In the most ideal case, alpha-beta will pick the best move out of all legal moves, which will significantly reduce the number of nodes it searches.
 While that's unlikely, there are enhancements that maintain a relatively good move ordering
     * Principle variation.
-The principal variation (PV) is a sequence of moves that engine consider best so far, and it's a good guess of the best move in a position.
+The principal variation (PV) is a sequence of moves that the engine considers best so far, and it's a good guess of the best move in a position.
 Therefore, PV is always the first to be searched.
 Odyssey uses a triangular PV table to implement the enhancement
     * Killer moves.
 A killer move is a quiet move that causes a beta-cutoff, and should be searched as soon as possible.
 It's just behind the PV move in move ordering

 ```cpp